 - Civil Judgment: If you are taken to civil court and lose, you then receive a derogatory mark on your report if you are ordered to pay for any damages.

 - Foreclosure: When you have a mortgage loan but fail to make payments, the lender will then resell the house as collateral.
 When this happens, it severely hurts your credit score because no one wants to lend money to someone who has a history of defaulting.

 - Bankruptcy: Declaring bankruptcy is when you have taken legal measures to remove yourself from any debt obligations.
-It should come as no surprise that bankruptcy hurts a credit score more so than anything else.
+It should come as no surprise that a bankruptcy hurts a credit score more so than anything else.

-- Denied a credit card or loan
+- Denied a credit card or personal loan

 - Turned down for an apartment